dragonish/obsidian-abbreviations/README.md

 This is a plugin for [Obsidian](https://obsidian.md).

-Makes Obsidian can mark abbreviations and acronyms (terminology) automatically.
+Implements automatic marking of abbreviations and acronyms (terminology).

 ## Usage